FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

     * - COURANTST
       - **r**
       - 0.2 - 0.9
-      - Courant number for streets.Courant number for floodplain.Numerical stability parameter
+      - Courant number for streets.
+Courant number for floodplain.
+Numerical stability parameter

         that relates the floodwave movement in streets to the discretized model in space and time.